crickets-and-comb/shared/README.md

 To address this, these reusable workflows (e.g. `.github/workflows/CI.yml`) offer an optional input called `REF_TO_CHECKOUT`.
 You can set this input to be the PR merge ref so it runs within the base repo instead of the forked repo.
 See the `reference_package` `.github/workflows/PR_CI_CD.yml` for an example of how to do this.

-`REF_TO_CHECKOUT` is option in case you want to run the workflow on a trigger that does not use inputs, like the `schedule` trigger.
+`REF_TO_CHECKOUT` is optional in case you want to run the workflow on a trigger that does not use inputs, like the `schedule` trigger.

 #### Publishing to PyPi